coltonsr77/Uzi-Discord-Bot/README.md

 - Set the initial activity to "Online" and log startup events to the console

 ## Requirements
 - Node.js 22+ (recommended).
-The code uses dynamic import and modern APIs that work reliably on Node 18 and newer.
+The code uses dynamic import and modern APIs that work reliably on Node 18 and newer but tested on 22+

 ## Behavior Details / Implementation Notes
 - The bot uses discord.js and registers global slash commands using REST + Routes.applicationCommands(CLIENT_ID).